toolforge/buildpack-admission-controller/README.md

 The version of docker on the builder host is very old, so the builder/scratch pattern in the Dockerfile won't work.

-* Build the container on the docker-builder host (currently tools-docker-imagebuilder-01.tools.eqiad1.wikimedia.cloud).
+* Build the container on the docker-builder host (currently tools-docker-imagebuilder-01.tools.eqiad1.wikimedia.cloud) and push image to the internal repo:

-	`root@tools-docker-imagebuilder-01:~# docker build . -f Dockerfile -t docker-registry.tools.wmflabs.org/buildpack-admission:latest`
+  with a checkout of the repo somewhere in the docker image builder host (in a home directory is probably great), run:

-* Push the image to the internal repo:
+    `root@tools-docker-imagebuilder-01:# deploy -b <tools or toolsbeta>` The command above builds the image on the image builder host and pushes it to the internal docker registry.

-    `root@tools-docker-imagebuilder-01:~# docker push docker-registry.tools.wmflabs.org/buildpack-admission:latest`

 * The caBundle should be set correctly in a [kustomize](https://kustomize.io/) folder.
-You should now just be able to run:
+You should now just be able to run the command below on the k8s control node as root (or as a cluster-admin user), with a checkout of the repo there somewhere (in a home directory is probably great):

-    `myuser@tools-k8s-control-1:# kubectl --as=admin --as-group=system:master apply -k deploy/toolforge`
+    `myuser@tools-k8s-control-1:# deploy <tools or toolsbeta>`

-  to deploy to tools.
+  to deploy to toolforge or toolsbeta.

 ## Updating the certs

 Certificates created with the Kubernetes API are valid for one year.
 When upgrading Kubernetes (or whenever necessary) it is wise to rotate the certs for this service.
-To do so simply run (as cluster admin or root@control host):
+To do so simply run (as cluster admin or root@control host), with a checkout of the repo there somewhere:

-`root@tools-k8s-control-1:# ./utils/regenerate_certs.sh`
+`root@tools-k8s-control-1:# deploy -c <tools or toolsbeta>`

+Or any time by simply running (as cluster admin or root@control host) `root@tools-k8s-control-1:# ./utils/regenerate_certs.sh`.
 That will recreate the cert secret.
-Then delete the existing pods to ensure that the golang web services are serving the new cert or do a rolling restart:
+Then delete the existing pods to ensure that the golang web services are serving the new cert.

-`kubectl rollout restart -n buildpack-admission deployment/buildpack-admission`